-From An Alienated Mother and An Alienated Father
+Poignant Letters to Me From an Alienated Mother and an Alienated Father

-In the remainder of this post I reprint letters sent to me from two parents who contacted me by email after reading my earlier posts on alienation.
+In the remainder of this post, I reprint letters sent to me from two parents who contacted me by email after reading my earlier posts on alienation.
 Both of these parents have given me permission to reprint their letters, plus the responses I wrote to each of them.
 The letters express the typical struggles faced by alienated parents who try to use the court system to rectify the situation.
-Their concerns:
+Their concerns are:

 1) To regain their legal rights to participate in parenting their children.

-3) To cope with extreme legal costs, long drawn-out, and often ineffective legal proceedings.
+3) To cope with extreme legal costs, long, drawn-out, exhaustive, and often ineffective legal proceedings.

 Letter #1: From an alienated mother whom the legal system has failed.